bsu-cs-jb/cs-411-docs/project-01/specification-p2.md

 ## Goal

-Build an application that allows users to create and track several timers to help them navigate various areas of life.
+Build an application that allows users to create and track sets of timers to help them navigate various areas of life.

-Refer to the User Stories below and the [wireframes](wireframes.html) for details.
+Refer to the User Stories below and the [wireframes](wireframes-p2.html) for details.
 You are not required or even encouraged to match the wireframes exactly.
 Grading will be based on fulfillment of the user stories as specified in the rubric.
 I have provided wireframes as a visual reference to the user